steven-murray/powerbox/paper/paper.md

 The author acknowledges helpful discussions and contributions from Cathryn Trott, Chris Jordan and Laura Wolz during the initial development of this project.
+Parts of this research were supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013

 # References